nginxinc/nginx-controller-lab/docs/markdown.md

 3. Test the web site
    1. Using Postman
    2. Expand the Traffic Tests section
-   3. Select the ticketprocessing.internal.acmefinancial.net call
+   3. Select the ticketprocessing.internal.acmefinancial.net request
    4. Select Send a few times
    5. Note that you will randomly receive a 500 response
 4. Review statsus codes
    1. Open Analytics from the Navigation bar
    2. Select the Lending-Prod dashboard
-   3. Scroll to the bottom and you will find the internal syste, - 500 service errors graph
+   3. Scroll to the bottom and you will find the internal system - 500 service errors graph
    4. Note the spikes of 500 errors
 5. Identify where the 500 error is coming from
    1. Returning to Postman